TwoTimesR/Applied-data-science/README.md

-Personal portfolio Richal Rambaran - 19029217
+Personal portfolio Richal Rambaran - 19029217.<br/>
-All code found in this repository is written by me
+All code found in this repository is written by me.

 # 1 DataCamp course
 All DataCamp course completion statements can be found in [DataCamp-statements](DataCamp-statements).